-Without a well-designed hierarchy, lag times in workflow can increase and lead to unhappy clients.
+Without a well-designed hierarchy, your agency can experience lag times in workflow, which can increase and lead to unhappy clients.

-Whether you’re hiring new employees for the first time or taking your team from a boutique operation to a full-service provider, this guide will outline the most common hierarchy structures and variations for your unique agency.
+Whether you’re hiring new employees for the first time or taking your team from a boutique operation to a full-service provider, this post will outline the most common hierarchy structures and variations so you can better understand your agency’s hierarchy.

 What is an advertising agency hierarchy?

-Mechanistic structures centralize power and create formal relationships between team members.
-Organic structures allow for cross-divisional collaboration and reduce the “gatekeeper” mentality that can surround division leads and slow process.
+While mechanistic structures centralize power and create formal relationships between team members, organic structures, on the other hand, allow for cross-divisional collaboration and reduce the “gatekeeper” mentality that can surround division leads and slow process.

 The most common hierarchy organizational charts for agencies